Subcontractor Certified Cost or Pricing Data-Modifications-Sealed Bidding

 Key Rules

-- Applicability to Modifications
+- Applicability Threshold

-- Subcontractor Data Submission
+- Subcontractor Data Requirement

-- Contractors must require subcontractors to submit certified cost or pricing data for subcontracts or subcontract modifications exceeding the threshold, unless an exception under FAR 15.403-1(b) applies.
+- Contractors must require subcontractors to submit certified cost or pricing data for subcontracts or modifications exceeding the threshold, unless an exception under FAR 15.403-1(b) applies.

 - Certification Requirement

-- Flowdown Requirement
+- Flowdown Clause

-- Alternate I
+- Alternate I Thresholds

 Responsibilities